jackfullstack/youtube_search_app/README.md

 # YouTube Search

-A app that consumes the Youtube API in order to search and display youtube videos in an uncluttered fashion.
+An app that consumes the Youtube API in order to search and display youtube videos in an uncluttered fashion.

 Acc Criteria:
 1. User can enter search term in searchbar to retrieve a relavant list of videos from Youtube